ThomasTeklu/post-install-config/README.md

 5. Select "Set"

 Let's now assign the agents to their proper departments and give them their proper roles.
 Go to the "Access" section for each after setting their passwords.
 We'll assign Jane Doe to the SysAdmins department while giving her a Supreme Admin role, as well as adding her to the Online Banking team underneatht the "Teams" section".
-As for John Smith, we'll assign him to the Support department, give him a View Only role.
+As for John Smith, we'll assign him to the Support department and give him a View Only role.
 We won't assign him to any specific team.

 ![image](https://github.com/user-attachments/assets/c5a5707b-931f-4b93-b616-5a5aeb907210)